THE SCIENCE

 Core Exercises

-Like we said before, ab exercises don't burn up many calories but they are important.
+Like we said before, ab exercises don't burn up many calories, but they are important.
 In fact, some ab exercises are more important than others.
 Escamilla et all (2006) used electromyography to show that the Power Wheel, inclined reverse crunches, and hanging knee-ups were the top 3 exercises for core activation.
 If you are a beginner or don’t have the necessary equipment, you can start out with floor crunches or stability ball crunches (pictured below).
-Eventually, you’ll lose enough weight and develop a strong enough core to do advanced movements.
+Eventually, you’ll lose enough weight and develop a strong enough core to perform advanced movements.

+Furthermore, using a stability ball in your routine will also improve your balance and coordination.
+You can use various equipment and multiple movements to improve your balance.
 Want to learn more about instability training?
 Click the image below for more info.

 ball crunches at pfta schools